Exemptions under the Revised Common Rule

 RCS has developed a revised, streamlined process for exempt determinations at UO.
 RCS has created new forms that are designed to solicit only the information necessary to assess the criteria for exemption, including the information needed to conduct a limited IRB review.
 The process incorporates an investigator self-assessment followed by verification of exempt eligibility by RCS and an IRB member when limited review is required.

-Investigators begin by conducting a self-assessment using the new exempt application materials to preliminarily determine whether their study may qualify for exemption.
-If the study appears to qualify for exemption, the investigator submits completed materials to RCS for verification of the exempt determination.
-If additional information is needed to make an exempt determination or the study does not qualify for exemption, RCS will guide investigators to further submit.
+Investigators begin by conducting a self-assessment using the new Exempt Self-Assessment Tool to preliminarily determine whether their study may qualify for exemption.
+If the study appears to qualify for exemption, investigators complete the Exempt Determination Application and applicable worksheets which are then submitted to RCS for verification of the exempt determination.
+If additional information is needed to make an exempt determination or the study does not qualify for exemption, RCS will guide investigators to submit further materials.
 When required, RCS will route applicable studies for limited IRB review.
 Once RCS issues a formal letter of exempt determination, human subject research activities may commence.

 Investigators will indicate an anticipated end date for human subject research activities within the application materials.
 Protocol expiration will be based on the stated anticipated end date.
 Investigators will need to either close the protocol or request an extended approval period prior to the protocol expiration.